Home » Symptoms » Cat Symptoms A-Z » Scaly Skin around the Eyes

 Scaly Skin around the Eyes in cats

-The symptom “Scaly skin around the eyes” in cats describes an abnormality in which the skin around the eyes is dry and peels off in the form of small, fine scales.
-This can be a sign of various skin diseases or general health problems.
+The symptom “Scaly skin around the eyes” in cats describes an abnormality in which the skin around the eyes is dry and flakes off in the form of small, fine scales.
+This can be a sign of various skin conditions or general health problems.

 Can Occur with the Following Diseases: